ers-stars/dolphot_jwst/docs/source/post-processing/output.rst

 Examining the logs
 ============
-When *dolphot* has completed running, we need to make sure the reduction run is successful and the photometry reliable.
-This is done through inspection of the many diagnostic files produced during reduction, as well as inspection of the output photometric catalog.
+When *dolphot* has finished running, we first verify the success of the run by examining several of the diagnostic files produced during the reduction, as well as inspection of the output photometric catalog.

 The first file we may want to examine is the log file where we captured *dolphot*'s standard output.
-This log contains useful information on about the many steps of the reduction.
+This log contains useful information about much of the reduction.
 The first step is to make sure the images were read in correctly and the CCD parameters were set to reasonable values.
 In the case of our M92 example, our log reports:

 .. code-block:: bash